drdeeks/Liminal/README.md

 VITE_MONAD_RPC_URL="YOUR_MONAD_RPC_URL" # Used by the frontend

 # Private Keys (for testing, use keystore for production)
 # If using keystore, these are not needed.
+If not using keystore, provide them.
 MONAD_PRIVATE_KEY="YOUR_MONAD_PRIVATE_KEY"
 BASE_PRIVATE_KEY="YOUR_BASE_PRIVATE_KEY"

-# Owner address for deployed contracts
+# Owner address for deployed contracts and sender for Foundry scripts
 OWNER_ADDRESS="THE_ADDRESS_THAT_WILL_OWN_THE_CONTRACTS"
+SENDER_ADDRESS="THE_ADDRESS_THAT_WILL_SEND_TRANSACTIONS_FOR_DEPLOYMENT"

 # Etherscan-compatible API Keys for contract verification
 MONAD_ETHERSCAN_API_KEY="YOUR_MONAD_ETHERSCAN_API_KEY"